 • Money management

-The course is offered in partnership with edX.
+This online education course is offered in partnership with edX.
 As such, the course is readily available online for free.
-Though it’s estimated that the course will take 4-6 weeks to complete, it’s self-paced.
-If you need additional time to finish the coursework, you can take as long as you’d like.
+It’s estimated that the course will take four to six weeks to complete.

 2. The University of Michigan’s Introduction to HTML 5